 You won’t find a home without at least four of these!
 Walls provide stability when you’re practicing some stretching, or working your quads and glutes by doing some wall-sits.

 Why invest in a StairMaster when you’ve got a perfectly good staircase at home?
 Walking or running the stairs is a great way to get your heart pumping and glutes burning—without spending a cent.

 Soup cans, water bottles or laundry detergent jugs

 Besides sweeping, a broom can also give your core, hips and glutes a workout.
 Next time you’re sweeping the floor, shake things up by adding some hip hinges or oblique twists to your usual routine.

-A sturdy chair (without wheels) can make an excellent addition to your workout routine, whether you’re trying to perfect your squats or practice some leg raises.
-Throw a second chair into the mix and practice some tricep dips.
+A sturdy chair (without wheels) can make an excellent addition to your workout routine, whether you’re trying to perfect your squats, practice some leg raises or engage in chair yoga.
 For an even greater challenge, check out this 5-5-5 Chair Workout that incorporates strength, cardio, and flexibility.

 Now that you know how to work out using household items, find out what happens to your body when you start walking 10,000 steps a day.